rwatling/CUDA_Programming/GPU_Array_Matching/README.md

 * To run a set of performance runs:
 `source performance.sh`
-which will output a series to the `data` folder
+which will output performance information to the `data` folder

 * To run a single run of the program:
 `./main arg1 arg2 arg3 arg4`